jtcasablanca/workbench-example-agentic-rag/README.md

 # Overview
-This is a [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application that uses an agentic approach to combine web search, hallucination controls and accuracy checks with RAG.
-It has a Gradio front end and the entire thing is customizable.
+This is a [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application.
+It uses an agentic approach to combine web search, hallucination controls and accuracy checks with RAG.
+It has a Gradio front end.

-You can clone and use this application using [AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) with minimal setup and **no** terminal steps.
+You can clone, use and customize this application using [AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) with minimal setup and **no** terminal steps.

 **Navigating the README:** [Application Overview](#the-agentic-rag-application) | [Get Started](#get-started) | [Deep Dive](#deep-dive) | [Self-Hosted Sizing Guide](#self-hosted-sizing-guide) | [License](#license)